Blog

-Each year, I talk to applicants who say they don’t want their ethnic or racial identity to be part of their medical school application.
-Their hesitation usually stems from a desire to be judged purely on their merits.
+Each year, I talk to at least one applicant who says they don’t want their ethnic or racial identity to be part of their medical school application.
+Their hesitation usually stems from a desire to be judged purely upon their merits.
 This is a noble principle that I respect.
 However, from the general perspective of the medical profession, it’s important to look at why having underrepresented groups in medicine is desirable.
 And from an admissions perspective, it’s essential that applicants from these groups consider how to best present themselves in their medical school applications.

 Why do medical schools care about groups that are underrepresented in medicine?